 Kickoff & Requirement Gathering | Understanding MVPs and future state

-At the kickoff meeting, we set the foundation for this project's success by bringing the stakeholders together, including the product owners, business analysts, developers, and design teams, to align on the project's objectives, timelines, and key deliverables.
+At the kickoff meeting, we set the foundation for this project's success by bringing the stakeholders together, including the product owners, business analysts, frontend and backend engineers, and design teams, to align on the project's objectives, timelines, and key deliverables.
 During the meeting, we reviewed the project scope, defined the user stories and use cases, and agreed on communication channels and project milestones.

 We collected functional and non-functional requirements for the XTM Document Extraction solution.
-This includes understanding the user needs, business objectives, and technical constraints to ensure a comprehensive solution and then we decided on MPV features and nice-to-haves vs must-haves.
+This includes understanding the user needs, business objectives, and technical constraints to ensure a comprehensive solution, and deciding on MPV features and nice-to-haves vs must-haves.

 User Research: Stakeholders/Clients Interview | Diving into the challenges